Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 ### FullName

-Gets the fully qualified name of the [Type](#) , including the namespace of the [Type](#) but not the assembly.
+Gets the fully qualified name of the [Type](#), including the namespace of the [Type](#) but not the assembly.

 #### Returns

-The fully qualified name of the [Type](#) , including the namespace of the [Type](#) but not the assembly; or null if the current instance represents a generic type parameter, an array type, pointer type, or byref type based on a type parameter, or a generic type that is not a generic type definition but contains unresolved type parameters.
+The fully qualified name of the [Type](#), including the namespace of the [Type](#) but not the assembly; or null if the current instance represents a generic type parameter, an array type, pointer type, or byref type based on a type parameter, or a generic type that is not a generic type definition but contains unresolved type parameters.